brianshourd/grunt-init-haskell-test/README.md

 # grunt-init-haskell-test

-Creates a cabalized Haskell library project with HUnit and HTF tests set up
+This is a scaffolding project that creates a cabalized Haskell library project with HUnit and HTF tests set up

 `cabal configure --enable-tests` is automatically called after running.

+The goal is to get you up and running as fast as possible and writing code.
+The only thing you need to answer is what is the project name.
+Anything else you can edit in the cabal file later.

 [grunt-init]: http://gruntjs.com/project-scaffolding